KelCodesStuff/KelCodesStuff/README.md

 ### Hello, I'm Kel 👋🏼

-Software Quality Architect specializing in the design and scaling of test automation frameworks and infrastructure for mobile and web platforms in SaaS and Cloud environments.
-Leads the adoption of TDD/BDD methodologies that enable teams to deliver high-quality products.
-Adept at defining engineering strategies that accelerate release cycles and decrease critical production issues by over 40%.
+Software Quality Architect specializing in the design and scaling of test automation frameworks and infrastructure for mobile and web platforms in SaaS/Cloud environments.
+Leads the adoption of TDD/BDD methodologies to drive engineering efficiency.
+Expert in leveraging telemetry to define strategies that accelerate release cycles and decrease critical production issues by over 40%.

-Active contributor to open-source projects with a focus on enhancing Unit/UI testing and bug-fix implementation.
+Active contributor to open-source mobile projects, delivering enhancements to Unit/UI test suites and core logic fixes.

 # Skills